Privacy and Credit

 Latitude Financial Services Limited (and our related entities) (“Latitude”), 8 Tangihua Street, Auckland Central, Auckland, New Zealand, take our obligations for protecting personal information seriously.
 We are bound by, and will abide by, the requirements of the Privacy Act 1993.

 What Personal Information do we Collect and Hold

 We offer a wide range of products and services and as a result we collect and hold a range of personal information from and about people (particularly people who wish to purchase our products or use our services).

 In the process of conducting our businesses, we are likely to collect a broad range of information about our customers, prospective customers, employees, prospective employees, contractors, suppliers, brokers, introducers, agents, service providers and the people who run the businesses we deal with.
-This information can include such things as contact details, financial information and supporting documentation (including credit history details), identification information including facial biometric data (a photo/a selfie video), transaction history information, banking details and personal references.
-In order to satisfy our legal obligations we may need to retain that information even after a transaction has come to an end (subject to our obligations under the Privacy Act and Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act) or any other applicable Act).
+This information can include such things as contact details, financial information and supporting documentation (including credit history details), identification information including facial biometric data (a photo/a selfie video), transaction history information, billing information, banking details and personal references.
+In order to satisfy our legal obligations, we may need to retain that information even after a transaction has come to an end (subject to our obligations under the Privacy Act and Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act) or any other applicable Act).